seifmaazouz/order-processing-system/docs/Development_Plan.md

 ## Phase 0: 🚀 Setup and Environment (1 Week)

-The goal is to establish the basic structure, environment consistency, and developer workflow.
+The goal is to establish the basic structure, environment consistency, and developer workflow, including the **Continuous Integration (CI)** foundation.

 | Step | Task | Output/Goal | Responsibility |
 | :--- | :--- | :--- | :--- |